Yin Rising: The Return to Balance

 And there is something older here that we are only just beginning to remember.

 Across many ancient traditions, women were not separate from altered states of consciousness.
 They were often the ones holding them.
 Not because of status, but because of proximity.
 The female body has always been more closely attuned to these states.
-You see it in birth, in cycles, in the way the body moves through intensity, surrender, and transformation.
+You see it in birth, in cycles, and in the way the body moves through intensity, surrender, and transformation.

 This wasn't seen as unusual.
 It was understood.

 What we now call feminine consciousness was never separate from this.
+It was intimately connected to intuition, direct knowing, cycles, mystery, and our relationship with the sacred.

 This is where the language of the feminine begins to make sense.
 Not as an identity, but as a quality of experience.
-A way of relating that allows for complexity, that does not rush to resolve, that can sit within uncertainty without needing to control it.
+A way of relating that allows for complexity, that does not rush to resolve, and that can sit within uncertainty without needing to control it.

-But this return is not always comfortable.
+But this remembering is not always comfortable.

 When long-held structures begin to loosen, there can be resistance.
 Disorientation.
 A loss of familiar reference points.
 The systems that have created stability do not dissolve without friction.